Sefqon1/CS50-Final-Project/README.md

 ## Functionality of the extension

 After installing the extension you should see a little icon in the top right of your browser with the CS50 duck on it.
-Click it and you will have a dropdown menu with the amount of work time you want and the amount of break time in a dropdown right below it.
-The time increments in steps of 5 minutes and maxes out at 90 minutes. *
+Click it and a window pops up with a picture of the CS50 rubber duck as well as three buttons.
+A start, a pause and a stop button.
+Underneath you'll find two input fields.
+One for the time you want to work and the amount of break time you give yourself.
+Input the values (min 0, max 180*) and click start to start the countdown.
+A number will appear on the rubber duck and count down to zero while also displaying what kind of cycle you are currently on.
+Once the counter is down to zero you will hear a bell ringing, telling you to either start or stop working.
+This is just so you will also be alerted if you decide to minimize the counter.

-Underneath, you will see a **start button** which will start the timer.
-The intervalls will continuously reset itself until you click the **stop button** below it.
+This will repeat itself coninuously until you click the stop button.

 **as to not entice people to entirely forget about the timer if they set it to 5+ hours.
-I also don't think that anyone that wants to utilize this extension would work in more than 90 minute periods.*
+I also don't think that anyone that wants to utilize this extension would work in more than 180 minute periods.*

 ## Technologies used

-I used a simple stack of vanilla JavaScript, HTML and CSS.
+I used a simple stack of vanilla JavaScript, HTML, CSS and made use of the functionality provided by Google.
-JavaScript gives me the functionality, HTML the structure of the modal and CSS to make it all look a bit more appealing.
+There is a JavaScript running in the background that, on click of the extensions icon, will first create a popup window with the popup.html file using the *chrome.windows.create function*.
+Once the DOM is loaded the pomodoro timer functions are active and ready to be used.

-# Credits:
+# Sources:

 #### Material and ressources used to make this project: